More in this section

 After a detailed review of the transit system by Moore and Associates, as well as financial and operating difficulties in 2003 which nearly caused the fixed-route transit system to shutdown, the City of Yuma and other member jurisdictions in Yuma County contributed additional funding to the transit system.
-YMPO selected a new operating contractor, Saguaro Foundation and service survived under a two route structure - Yuma to San Luis and Yuma to AWC with routes meeting at Walmart on Pacific Avenue.
+YMPO selected a new operating contractor in March 2003, which was Saguaro Foundation and service survived under a two route structure - Yuma to San Luis and Yuma to AWC with routes meeting at Walmart on Pacific Avenue.
 Cocopah Indian Tribe started funding a new shuttle route in August 2003 between East, West Reservations and Cocopah Casino.
 Two more routes in the City of Yuma were added to the system in 2004 with the transfer center moving to Yuma Palms Regional Center, after its opening, and an additional route to Wellton was initiated in January 2006.
 Service was expanded to 10:00 pm on all routes in the system on a network of seven routes.
-In 2006, another route connecting North Cocopah Reservation with West Cocopah Reservation was started with new funding recieved by the Cocopah Indian Tribe.
-A new transt contractor, Yuma Transit LLC and Kay Transportation assumed the YCAT and Greater Yuma Area Dial-A-Ride service from Saguaro Foundation.
+In 2006, another route connecting North Cocopah Reservation with West Cocopah Reservation was started with new funding received by the Cocopah Indian Tribe.
+In 2008, a new transit contractor, Yuma Transit LLC and Kay Transportation assumed the YCAT and Greater Yuma Area Dial-A-Ride service from Saguaro Foundation.

 In June 2010, again after financial and operating difficulties, reductions in funding from the State of Arizona and local member participants, which resulted in the elimination of two routes within the City of Yuma, reduction of service hours from 6:00 am to 6:00 pm, Monday through Saturday.
 YCAT came very close to closing down.
 However, a new operations strategy adopted by YMPO came into play to save the transit system using a reduced level of local funding from its member participants without the City of Yuma.
 First Transit assumed the operation of YCAT and Greater Yuma Area Dial-A-Ride in September 2010.

 In 2013, YCIPTA in cooperation with Quechan Indian Tribe and Imperial County Transportation Commission (ICTC) started a new bus route to El Centro, replacing Imperial Valley Transit Route 3 to Winterhaven.
-A new shuttle in the Fortuna Foothills began along with YCAT Vanpool.
+A new shuttle in the Fortuna Foothills began, a new one day a week service in Wellton started, along with YCAT Vanpool.

-With the Yuma Regional Transit Study completed by Arizona Department of Transportation (ADOT) and Yuma County, the formation of YCIPTA, the addition of funding from Arizona Western College, Northern Arizona University, Quechan Indain Tribe and the restoration of funding from the City of Yuma, YCAT is looking to the future for growth and potential to improve services within southwestern Yuma and eastern Imperial Counties.
+With the Yuma Regional Transit Study completed by Arizona Department of Transportation (ADOT) and Yuma County, Five Year Short Range Transit Plan completed by ADOT, YCIPTA and YMPO, the formation of YCIPTA, the addition of funding from Arizona Western College, Northern Arizona University, Quechan Indain Tribe and the restoration of funding from the City of Yuma, YCAT is looking to the future for stability and the opportunity to continue to improve services within southwestern Yuma and eastern Imperial Counties.
 YCIPTA is a focused transportation authority with one goal - to operate transit services efficiently and effectively.
-New innovations such as the Five Year Transit Plan, a future transit tax and the development of the Yuma Multi-modal Transit Center will help grow public transit to new heights in the next several years.
+New innovations such as a future transit tax, a new maintenance facility and the development of the Yuma Multimodal Transit Center will help grow public transit to new heights in the next several years.

-Both demand-response and fixed-route service is administered and funded by the YCIPTA and its member agencies, and operated by a private contractor, Transportation Concepts.
-YCIPTA owns all vehicles for fixed-route and demand-response service as well as leases the East 14th Street and Atlantic Avenue maintenance facility.
-YCAT Vanpool is operated by vRide and Enterprise Holdings.
+Both demand-response and fixed-route service is administered and funded by YCIPTA and its member agencies, and operated by a private contractor.
+YCAT Vanpool is operated by vRide and they own the vans used for this program.
+YCAT OnCall is operated by Saguaro Foundation through the SARA Rides program.
+YCIPTA owns all vehicles for fixed-route and demand response service and leases the East 14th Street and Atlantic Avenue maintenance facility.

 To learn more about YCAT history - click here.